-Lesson Overview: Students challenge themselves to climb a 25-foot telephone pole and jump for a bell suspended nearby.
+Students challenge themselves to climb a 25-foot telephone pole and jump for a bell suspended nearby.
 This activity provides the most significant mental and emotional challenge for students.
 The group setting offers emotional support for each participant, who is also supported by a trained ropes course facilitator to ensure physical safety.
-Students must be in 7th grade or older to participate in this activity.

-We charge an additional \$15.00 equipment fee per field group for this activity
+We charge an additional \$15.00 equipment fee per field group for this activity.